fedoranimus/aurelia-gojs/README.md

 Sample Aurelia + GoJS Integration

 ## Getting Started
-1. Install Typescript `npm i typescript@latest -g`
+1. Git clone or download this repo.
-1. Install Aurelia-CLI `npm i aurelia-cli -g`
+1. Run `npm install` to install the dependencies.
-1. Run and watch with `au run --watch`
+1. Run and watch with `au run --watch`.